foadnamjoo/foadnamjoo/README.md

 * 🌍  I'm based in the United States
 * 🖥️  See my website at [users.cs.utah.edu/~foad27](https://users.cs.utah.edu/~foad27/)
 * ✉️  You can contact me at [foad.namjoo@gmail.com](mailto:foad.namjoo@gmail.com)
-* 🚀  I'm currently working on My Ph.D.
-Thesis on Scan Statistics and Geometry data analysis parallel with the MotionPI project
+* 🚀  I'm currently working on dataset curation for LLM steering vector and Geometry data analysis parallel with the MotionPI project.